dgrnbrg/piplin/articles/modules.md

 ## Modules as state machines

-Now that we've see simple combinational modules, let's look at a module that has state.
+Now that we've seen simple combinational modules, let's look at a module that has state.
 We'll make a simple counter:

 {% highlight clojure %}
 (def counter-module